Lester Patrick

 In 1911 the brothers formed the PCHA, and Patrick owned, managed, coached, and played for the Victoria team.
 He led the team to a Cup challenge in 1914, and aside from one season with the Seattle Metropolitans in 1917–18 he was with the team until the league was sold off in 1926.
 While with Victoria he won the Cup again in 1925, the last team outside the National Hockey League (NHL) to do so.
 Along with Frank, Patrick would introduce many innovations in the PCHA that remain in hockey today, including the blue line, the penalty shot, and tracking assists, among others.

-When the WHL, as the PCHA had been absorbed into in 1924, was sold to the NHL in 1926, Patrick was hired by the expansion New York Rangers to be their coach and manager.
+When the WHL, which the PCHA had been absorbed into in 1924, was sold to the NHL in 1926, Patrick was hired by the expansion New York Rangers to be their coach and manager.
 He led the team to Stanley Cup wins in 1928 and 1933, along with three further Finals appearances.
 He resigned as coach in 1939 though remained as manager, winning the Cup in that role again in 1940, before resigning from that role in 1946.

 Patrick's sons Lynn and Muzz both played for him on the Rangers, and his grandsons Craig and Glenn also played in the NHL.
 Lynn, Muzz, and Craig all later coached and served as general managers in the NHL as well, while another grandson, Dick is an executive and part-owner of the Washington Capitals; in 2024, great-grandson Chris was named general manager of the Capitals.
 Patrick's contributions to hockey were recognized with his induction into the Hockey Hall of Fame in 1947, and he is also the namesake of the NHL's Lester Patrick Trophy, awarded for outstanding contributions to hockey in the United States, and the Patrick Division, which existed in the NHL from 1974 to 1993.